 So Chris joined Rick and ordered Moscow Mule served by Sarah, and we started to talk.
 Agnes, as usual, was drinking the cheapest and the only red wine one could buy in this deserted place and was taking pictures to kill time.
 To Chris’ surprise, the drink was perfect!
 He started to talk with Rick, who was working here during the season as a logistic guy, earning very good money and spending almost all of them in the local bars for alcohol and weed – it is legal in Alaska.
 It is just nothing else to do here.

 Oh yeah, we owe you the explanation of how we ended up the second night in King Salmon.
-The original plan was to get to Katmai National Park.
+The original plan was to get to Katmai National Park for the best bear viewing.
 To get there from Anchorage, you have a couple of options.
 First, you can go on an organized excursion.
 Second, you can catch the regular plane to King Salmon then charter to Katmai.
-Third, charter from Anchorage to Katmai with stopover in King Salmon (you must switch the planes from regular one to seaplane).
-There’s fourth option to get to Katmai by water taxi from King Salmon, but it seemed too dull to us.
-We decide to go to seaplane.
+Third, a charter from Anchorage to Katmai with a stopover in King Salmon (you must switch the planes from regular ones to seaplane).
+There’s a fourth option to get to Katmai by water taxi from King Salmon, but it seemed too dull to us.
+We decide to go by seaplane.